LenardOng/Reading-List/MOOC.md

 Week 3 - Logistic Regression and Regularisation
-    Gradient of the logistic cost function having the same structure as the gradient for linear regression Week 4 - Neural Network: Representation and Multi-class Classification Implementation of a simple 1 layer Neural Network Week 5 - Neural Network: Learning
+    Gradient of the logistic cost function having the same structure as the gradient for linear regression Week 4 - Neural Network: Representation and Multi-class Classification Implementation of a simple 1 layer Neural Network - Forward pass Week 5 - Neural Network: Learning
+    Coding back-propagation for a multi-class 1 hidden layer classifier Week 6 - Advice for applying machine learning

 Use of Octave (Not as popular recently... but works anyway!)